“My life’s dream has always been to follow loads of rules. That’s why I joined the compliance industry.”

 Go from passive compliance to active crime-fighting?
 Maybe this sounds like a no-brainer, but in our experience, it isn’t.
 As we search around, a vast majority of the tools out there to help compliance teams with their AML are still built to, well, stay compliant.

-In Salv, myself and my co-founder Jeff built up the anti-fraud engines in Skype and then I took that basis of active crime-fighting and built up the compliance engines in TransferWise.
+In Salv, myself and my co-founder Jeff built up the anti-fraud engines in Skype and then I took that basis of active crime-fighting and built up the compliance engines in Wise (formerly TransferWise).
 It was there that I saw that primarily focusing on active crime-fighting — even in AML — worked.
 The only thing we needed to make sure of is that our tool was regulator-friendly enough so that when auditors came knocking, we could show why we made the decisions we made.

 So that’s how Salv came to be.
-We saw other companies out there, still struggling to stay compliant while not prepared at all to fight the increasing amount of crime pummeling their systems.
-And we couldn’t stand idly by and watch them drown under increasing regulations while not making a dent in crime itself.
+We saw other companies out there, still struggling to stay compliant while not prepared at all to fight the increasing amount of crime pummelling their systems.
+And we couldn’t stand idly by and watch them drown under increasing regulations while not making a dent in financial crime itself.

 Salv Founder, CEO, & Professional Crime-fighter